LuisAraujo/App-Pixel-Fire/README.md

 PixelFire-firefox-os
 ====================

-Simple editor of Pixel Art for Firefox Os
+> Simple editor of Pixel Art for Firefox Os avaliable at  marketplace.firefox.com/app/pixel-fire

-Avaliable at  marketplace.firefox.com/app/pixel-fire
+This app is development with HTML and Javascript.